-Attempts to improve body wave travel time models divide into teleseismic and regional studies, where regional distances are generally defined as less than about 20°.
-Recent efforts to improve teleseismic location capabilities have concentrated on the application of current-generation 1-D and 3-D mantle models.
-For example, Engdahl et al. [1998]
+To date, most published attempts to improve body wave travel time models have been devoted to improving teleseismic location capabilities by concentrating on the application of current-generation 1-D and 3-D mantle models.
+For example, Engdahl et al. [1998] showed that global improvements in teleseismic locations are possible by applying new methods using the 1-D model AK135 [Kennett et al., 1995].
+Several researchers have investigated how the use of 3-D tomographic models of the whole mantle affect hypocenter determinations based on teleseismic travel time data [e.g., Smith & Ekström, 1996; Antolik et al., 2001; Chen & Willemann, 2001].
+These studies established that teleseismic mislocations are reduced relative to 1-D model locations (e.g., Jeffreys-Bullen travel-time tables, PREM [Dziewonski & Anderson, 1981], IASP91 [Kennett & Engdahl, 1991]) when recent generation 3-D mantle models based on either global [e.g., Su et al., 1994; Su & Dziewonski, 1997] or local basis functions [e.g., van der Hilst et al., 1997; Bijwaard et al., 1998; Boschi & Dziewonski, 1999] are applied.
+Efforts to predict teleseismic travel times with empirical teleseismic heterogeneity corrections have been more rare, but show promise [e.g., Piromallo & Morelli, 2001].

-showed that global improvements in teleseismic locations are possible by applying new methods using the 1-D model AK135 [Kennett et al., 1995].
-Several researchers have investigated how the use of 3-D tomographic models of the whole mantle affects hypocenter determinations based on teleseismic travel time data [e.g., Smith & Ekström, 1996; Antolik et al., 2001; Chen & Willemann, 2001].
-These studies have established that teleseismic mislocations are reduced relative to 1-D model locations (e.g., Jeffreys-Bullen travel-time tables [Jeffreys & Bullen, 1940], PREM [Dziewonski & Anderson, 1981], IASP91 [Kennett & Engdahl, 1991) when recent generation 3-D mantle models based on either global [e.g., Su et al., 1994; Su & Dziewonski, 1997] or local basis functions [e.g., van der Hilst et al., 1997; Bijwaard et al., 1998; Boschi & Dziewonski, 1999] are applied.
-Efforts to predict travel times with empirical teleseismic heterogeneity corrections have been more rare [e.g., Piromallo & Morelli, 2001].
 At regional distances, travel time predictions depend on the ability to model the crust and upper mantle.
 Regional travel time predictions are less accurate than teleseismic predictions because heterogeneity is much stronger and because data that constrain the crust and upper mantle are more limited in distribution and somewhat more difficult to interpret unambiguously.
-In addition, regional triplication crossover distances are highly variable which makes it difficult to identify phases correctly.
-This is true both for $P_n$ triplications, as well as for distinguishing $P_n$ from P arrivals.
-For these reasons, model-based approaches to predicting regional travel times [e.g., Firbas, 2000 have played a subordinate role to the development of purely empirical corrections [e.g., Myers & Schultz, 2000] that are combined with spatial interpolation schemes [e.g., Schultz et al., 1998].
+For example, regional triplication crossover distances are highly variable which makes it difficult to identify phases correctly.
+This is true both for P_n triplications, as well as for distinguishing P_n from P arrivals.
+For these reasons, modelbased approaches to predicting regional travel times [e.g., Firbas, 2000] have played a subordinate role to the development of purely empirical corrections [e.g., Myers & Schultz, 2000] that may be combined with spatial interpolation schemes [e.g., Schultz et al., 1998].